gbadev-org/tonc/content/log.md

 </div>

 I intend to make a few changes in tonc's code.
-First, I'll try to decouple the code in the basic demos from tonclib, which should make them easier to understand as you won't have to browse through all the other stuff.
-Second, this will allow me to rework and optimize tonclib, which is now hampered in some areas by me having to keep a number of things simpler than I'd like to.
+First, I'll try to decouple the code in the basic demos from libtonc, which should make them easier to understand as you won't have to browse through all the other stuff.
+Second, this will allow me to rework and optimize libtonc, which is now hampered in some areas by me having to keep a number of things simpler than I'd like to.
 Now, this is what I'd _like_ to do; I can't really tell when (if) I will get round to it.

 Also, I have half a mind of changing the current DMA demo to [this one](https://gbadev.net/forum-archive/thread/9/9023.html), which simply looks a lot cooler, even though there's is a lot more magic going on.
 Meh, we'll see.